uqngibbo/equilibrium-c/README.md

 - Use Instructions

     The code is accessed through a python script that handles reading of data, memory management, and initialisation.
 All of this data is then passed to a set of c routines that do most of the actual work.
 See examples in the "tests" directory.

+- Licensing

+    This program is MIT licensed, which allows you do to almost anything with it except pretend that you wrote it or mess with the license itself.
+See the mit.txt file for details.